-Do you know how much you can afford to spend on rent, or how much you ought to spend?
-Many Chicago apartment searches begin with a desire to move to a particular neighborhood, or a search for an apartment with a specific feature—like a great view or outdoor space.
-But what about rent?
+Do you know how much you can afford for rent for your next apartment, or how much apartment can I afford?
+Many apartment searches begin with a desire to move to a particular area or a search for an apartment for rent with a specific feature—like a great view or outdoor space.
+But how much should you spend on rent?

-Recent studies indicate that one in three Chicago apartment renters (and one in four renters nationally) spends more than half of their income on rent and utilities.
-Chicago apartment hunting is all about finding a good deal, so everyone's asking: "How much should I spend on rent?"
+Recent studies indicate that one in four renters nationally spends more than half of their income on rent and utilities.
+Finding an apartment is all about finding a good deal, so everyone's asking: "How much rent can I afford?"

 Wondering if you should rent vs. buy?
-This calculator may act as a guiding beacon.
-Domu arrives at the rental ranges above using a basic formula that produces a lower rental range, a middle range and higher range.
-The ranges in this rent calculator don’t factor in any other debts that renters have.
+This rent affordability calculator may guide beacon as a rent vs. buy calculator.
+Domu arrives at the rental ranges above using a basic formula that produces a lower rental range, a middle range, and a higher range.
+The ranges in this rental calculator don’t factor in any other renters' debts.

 How Apartment Landlords Can Use Our Rent Calculator

-Chicago landlords searching for a way to double-check an income range to match their apartment’s listing price can use this rent affordability calculator.
+Landlords searching for a way to double-check an income range to match their apartment listing price can use this rent affordability calculator.
 Before investing time and effort into the tenant screening process, this can be a good preliminary check on how much rent tenants can afford.

-Landlords who are in the process of setting up their apartment listing can benefit from this simple tool.
-Landlords may even look at this as a “How Much Rent to Charge?” calculator.
+Landlords who are in the process of setting up their apartments for rent can benefit from this simple tool.
+Landlords may even consider this a “How Much Rent to Charge?” calculator.